Baloise-CodeCamp-2022/flux-de-travail/batch-workflows/README.md

-# Batch Usecases für Argo-Workflow
+# Batch Usecases for Argo-Workflow

 We decided to deploy argo-workflow-controller central in it's own namespace and to publish project/team-specific workflow-templates in it's decentral managed namespaces.